Luis-St/Ratchet-Chat/README.md

 Federation signing keys are stored in a `.cert` file (env format) and loaded automatically on server startup.

+# OPAQUE Keys

+OPAQUE Server Crednetials are stored in `.opaque` file and loaded automatically on server startup.

 ## Configuration

 See `.env.example` for all required settings.